 Likewise, there are certain foods that you’d be wise to eliminate from your diet.
 Dairy, for example, contains a lot of fat.
 This fat increases testosterone levels in your body and makes you more prone to hair loss, among other things.

 Refined sugar is another one.
 Sugar is known to cause poor blood circulation, which means it has the potential to inhibit blood flow in the scalp.
 It also elevates testosterone levels.
+Check out HealthEd Academy for ways to balance your testosterone levels.

 Other foods to avoid include refined carbs, greasy food, carbonated drinks, and alcohol.
 These items can be enjoyed in moderation, but excessive consumption won’t do your hair any favors.